How Playing Lean works

 BIGJUMP was the first to officially introduce Playing Lean to Australia, when Bruno Pešec visited Brisbane and shared his experiences.

 BIGJUMP will continue to work closely with Bruno and the creators of the game Simen Fure Jørgensen and Tore Rasmussen.

 Tore has written about How Playing Lean conveys Lean Start-up methodology.

 Playing the Game and Workshop Options

 Play the Game and Learn the Theory!
-Half day workshops that will cover the following: Lean Startup Theory, Playing Lean Game Session, Reflection and Discussion.
+Half or Full day workshops that will cover the following: Lean Startup Theory, Playing Lean Game Session, Reflection and Discussion.
 Maximum of 12 participants.
 Workshops can also be provided at organisations.